NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Guns are a big issue right now because of what's going on in the country related to mass shootings and other issues regarding murders in LA County and across California.

-So, one big thing is, the feds are interested in big gun cases, meaning guns are being shipped and sold illegally in the United States.
+So, one big thing is that the feds are interested in significant gun cases, meaning guns are being shipped and sold illegally in the United States.

-So, the feds will get involved in cases like that, and obviously, if you want to defend yourself, first you have to be able to mount an argument that you're innocent — that you didn't do anything to violate federal law.
+So, the feds will get involved in cases like that, and if you want to defend yourself, first, you have to be able to mount an argument that you're innocent — that you didn't do anything to violate federal law.

 That's what they're concerned about.
-They're also concerned about the movement of illegal guns like assault rifles because of the danger that poses, not only for society but law enforcement, in specific.
+They're also worried about the movement of illegal guns like assault rifles because of the danger that they pose, not only for society but also for law enforcement in particular.

 Developing a Strategy to Resolve the Gun Case

-However, whatever it is they're claiming you did falls squarely within a violation of a federal statute, then we're going to have to deal with the case a different way.
+However, whatever they're claiming you did falls squarely within a violation of a federal statute, so we will have to deal with the case differently.

-We're going to have to figure out how we can resolve the case, obviously, keeping the important tenants of the defense of criminal cases in mind, like:
+We're going to have to figure out how we can resolve the case keeping the essential tenants of the defense of criminal cases in mind, like:

 • keeping you out of jail,